Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Discussion

 We also note a positive correlation between the abundances of ${}^{14}$N and ${}^{18}$O in the HdC stars (Figure \ref{fig:isorat}, right).
 This is consistent with the $\alpha$-capture reaction chain \hbox{$^{14}$N$(\alpha, \gamma)$$^{18}$F$(\beta^{+}\nu)^{18}$O} believed to be responsible for the formation of $^{18}$O during partial He burning \citep{clayton2005}.
-A linear fit to the data in Figure \ref{fig:isorat} (right) gives a slope of $1.1 \pm 0.07$ and a y-intercept of $-2.0 \pm 0.6$ dex, suggesting that the amount of $^{18}$O produced is proportional to the amount of $^{14}$N present, and that $\approx1\%$ of $^{14}$N is converted to $^{18}$O across all HdC stars.
+A linear fit to the data in Figure \ref{fig:isorat} (right) gives {a slope of $1.16 \pm 0.13$ and a y-intercept of $-1.11 \pm 0.22$ dex}, suggesting that the amount of $^{18}$O produced is proportional to the amount of $^{14}$N present, and that {$\approx 8\%$} of $^{14}$N is converted to $^{18}$O across all HdC stars. {Dust shell dilution does not play a significant role here as the increase in these abundances was found to be $\sim 0.1$ dex, which is further mitigated by our use of abundance ratios.}